What is community mapping? Learn from organisers that have used the community mapping model to empower their own communities.

 - Demystifies survey processes

 Within this process activists and organisers generally operate as facilitator in helping to locate those most engaged in community activities whilst gaining information on how best to support them.
-The kind of information that can be gathered and the things to be considered before initiating the process are covered in the worksheet in the box at the bottom of this page, which was originally created for the Sierra Club by Dave Muhly.
+The kind of information that can be gathered and the things to be considered before initiating the process are covered in the worksheet which was originally created for the Sierra Club by Dave Muhly.

 Once goals have been set and approaches considered the first step outlined in the workshop was to locate a community to work with.
 This might involve identifying one that is being impacted most heavily by a wide-ranging issue, one where some level of protest or activity has already taken place in response to it, one with which your organisation already has links or one that simply has people who are willing to work with you.